| Born behind the Iron

 their magic.
 The MAK line was born and soon became the most famous

 line in Red Army history.
+Now a huge star, Bill

 has maintained the values gleaned from his humble beginnings.